A conversation with Kotaro Ikura

 [Ikura] That is one of the characteristics of porcelain clay.

 [Nishimura] The defining feature of porcelain clay is that it maintains its beauty for a long time after it is made.
 In the past, it was presented to the emperor, and I think that its perfect precision gave it eternal beauty.
-Is the Hotarute method difficult, considering that it requires intricate techniques?
+Is the Hotarute technique difficult, considering how intricate the technique is?

 [Nishimura] What do you mean by technically difficult?